 Commercial sales of IGALMITM launched in July 2022.
 As part of the Company's Reprioritization, the IGALMITM commercial team shifted focus to a hospital/contracting strategy with a CAD team.
 The goal of the realigned CAD team is to work with large IDNs and drive sales utilizing a top-down approach, allowing the Company to continue to make inroads into the institutional market in a more cost-efficient manner.
-IGALMITM product revenue, net was \$1,104 and \$457 in the three months ended June 30, 2024 and 2023, respectively.
-The increase in sales was primarily due to increased market penetration, resulting from the implementation of our new sales strategy.
+IGALMITM product revenue, net was \$214 and \$341 in the three months ended September 30, 2024 and 2023, respectively.
+The decrease in sales was primarily due to timing of re-orders from existing customers.

-Cost of goods sold for the three months ended June 30, 2024 and 2023, were \$62 and \$26, respectively.
-Cost of goods sold is primarily related to the costs to produce, package and deliver IGALMITM to customers, as well as costs related to excess or obsolete inventory.
+Cost of goods sold for the three months ended September 30, 2024 and 2023, were \$1,170 and \$512, respectively.
+Cost of goods sold is related to the costs to produce, package and deliver IGALMITM to customers, as well as costs related to excess or obsolete inventory.
 We entered into a commercial supply agreement with ARx, LLC ("ARx") pursuant to which ARx has agreed to exclusively manufacture and supply us with all of our worldwide demand of film formulation of Dex to be used for the commercial supply of IGALMITM and for ongoing clinical trials of our product candidate BXCL501, subject to certain alternative supply provisions.
-The increase in Cost of goods sold for the three months ended June 30, 2024 is the result of the increase in the units sold compared to the same prior year period.
-There were no charges for reserves for excess or obsolete inventory in the three months ended June 30, 2024 and 2023.
+The increase in Cost of goods sold for the three months ended September 30, 2024 is the result of higher charges for reserves for excess or obsolete inventory compared to the same period in 2023.
+Charges for reserves for excess or obsolete inventory were \$1,157 and \$495 in the three months ended September 30, 2024 and 2023, respectively.